project-codeflare/codeflare-operator/README.md

       - 'system:serviceaccount:$(namespace):kuberay-operator'
     ```

-3. Start the operator locally:

-    ```bash
-    NAMESPACE=default make run
-    ```

-   Alternatively, You can run the operator from your IDE / debugger.

-4. In a separate terminal, set your output directory for test files, and run the e2e suite:
+3. In a separate terminal, set your output directory for test files, and run the e2e suite:
     ```bash
     export CODEFLARE_TEST_OUTPUT_DIR=<your_output_directory>
     ```